jpswade/jpswade.github.io/_posts/2010-04-15-getting-started-with-quercus-in-google-app-engine.md

 > C:\appengine-java-sdk\bin\appcfg.cmd &#8211;enable\_jar\_splitting update war

-That&#8217;s pretty much it to get you started, when you visit your app address, you should be able to call your PHP files.
+That's pretty much it to get you started, when you visit your app address, you should be able to call your PHP files.

 If you are looking for something a bit more advanced, take a look at these articles that explain how to get WordPress working:

   * [Converting WordPress for Quercus on Google App Engine](http://blog.caucho.com/?p=196)
   * [Using Quercus® to Run the WordPress PHP blog on Google App Engine (pdf)](http://www.caucho.com/articles/Quercus_on_GAE.pdf)

-For additional help I recommend you visit [Caucho&#8217;s Quercus Forums](http://forum.caucho.com/forumdisplay.php?f=5).
+For additional help I recommend you visit [Caucho's Quercus Forums](http://forum.caucho.com/forumdisplay.php?f=5).

 <div id="_mcePaste" style="position: absolute; left: -10000px; top: 575px; width: 1px; height: 1px; overflow: hidden;">
   Using Quercus® to Run the WordPress PHP blog on Google App EngineUsing Quercus® to Run the WordPress PHP blog on Google App Engine